 Colleges can help with financial aid advising and FAFSA completion at K-12 schools they recruit from to help address this issue, said Bill DeBaun, director of data and evaluation for NCAN.

-Students preparing to graduate from high school this spring aren't the only ones colleges should be considering, DeBaun added, citing preliminary data showing a 22% decrease in high school graduates who went immediately on to college this fall.
+Students preparing to graduate from high school this spring aren't the only ones colleges should be considering, DeBaun added, citing preliminary data projecting a significant decrease in high school graduates who went immediately on to college this fall.

 "While elite schools probably are encouraged to have an embarrassment of riches in terms of applicants," he said, "there's a lot of work to do to reconnect students from the class of 2020 with a postsecondary pathway and to ensure that the vast majority of the class of 2021, who will not be applying to elite institutions, get to the postsecondary pathway that best serves their interests."